 - Sealants to help prevent cavities

-- Crowns – including newly available WHITE crowns in many situations
+- Crowns – including up-to-date, modern, esthetic WHITE crowns in many situations

 - Nerve treatments – pulpotomies & pulpectomies

 - Laughing gas (nitrous oxide analgesia) for patient comfort * Sorry…not available for the nervous parents! 😛